OmriLeviGit/whisper-dictation/README.md

 GPU-accelerated speech-to-text dictation for Windows using OpenAI Whisper.
 Hold a hotkey to record, release to transcribe and auto-type the result.
 All processing happens locally.

-**How it works:** Hold the hotkey (default: Win+F1) while speaking, release when done - text appears at cursor

 ## Features

-### Context-Aware Typing
-When you release the recording hotkey, the system captures which window and cursor position you were in.
-When transcription completes:
-- **Same window:** Types the transcription directly at the cursor position (with best-effort caret restoration for simple apps like Notepad)
+- Hold **Win+F1** (configurable) while speaking, release when done
+- If you stay in the same window: auto-types at the position where you released the hotkey (falls back to current cursor if restoration fails)
-- **Different window:** Adds the transcription to a queue instead of typing it
+- Every transcription is saved to a buffer.
+Use **Win+V** for pasting

-### Transcription Queue (Win+V)
-If you switch windows while your transcription is processing, the text goes into a queue rather than being lost.
-Use **Win+V** to paste from the queue:
-- **FIFO queue:** First transcription in, first one pasted out
-- **Reusable last item:** The last item in the queue stays available (like the clipboard) - you can paste it multiple times
-- **Unlimited size:** Queue never gets full, all failed/queued transcriptions are preserved
-- **Invisible operation:** Empty queue does nothing silently, no error messages

 > **Note:** Win+V overrides Windows' default clipboard history hotkey.
-You can change this in `config/client.env`.
+Can be changed `config/client.env`.

 ## Requirements